oz123/oz123/README.md

 ### Hi there

--  I’m currently working at SpectroCloud.
+-  I’m currently working at Platform.sh.
 - Checkout my [little book of Kubernetes Operators](https://leanpub.com/the-little-book-of-kubernetes-operators)
 -  I’m looking to collaborate on:
  * ~~You can hire me for projects in Python\Go\JavaScript~~